campg2j003/jfw_nsh/readme.md

 !define ScriptApp "audacity" ; the base name of the app the scripts are for !define JAWSMINVERSION "" ; min version of JAWS for which this script can be installed !define JAWSMAXVERSION "" ; max version of JAWS for which this script can be installed !define JAWSALLOWALLUSERS ; comment this line if you don't want to allow installation for all users.
+(Not recommended.)
 ;Uncomment and change if the scripts are in another location.
 ;!define JAWSSrcDir "script\" ;Folder relative to current folder containing JAWS scripts, empty or ends with backslash.